SCCPSS addresses bus driver shortage for upcoming school year

 SAVANNAH, Ga.
-(WSAV) — Savannah-Chatham County Public School System (SCCPSS) are still facing a bus driver shortage due to the pandemic, leaving many students without access to public transportation this school year.
+(WSAV) — The Savannah-Chatham County Public School System (SCCPSS) is still facing a bus driver shortage due to the pandemic, leaving many students without access to public transportation this school year.

 SCCPSS says it needs around 300 bus drivers to transport 25,000 students that rely on transportation each year.
 The district says it has a task force working to resolve the issue.
 It has more than 20 candidates in various stages of the hiring process for the upcoming school year.